brimdata/zed/docs/data-model/zst.md

 the super column will compress trivially.

-The reassembly map appears as the next value in the reassembly section is of type `<segmap>`.
+The reassembly map appears as the next value in the reassembly section and is of type `<segmap>`.

 #### The Reassembly Records

-Following the root reassembly map are N reassembly maps one for each unique super type.
+Following the root reassembly map are N reassembly maps, one for each unique super type.

 Each reassembly record is a record of type `<any_column>`, as defined below, where each reassembly record appears in the same sequence as the original N schemas.